fritzfrancisco/FileRenamingHelper/README.md

 ## Note
 Additional notebooks are supplied for image rectification and camera calibration which are not further explained in this README.

-Please contact [Fritz A. Francisco](mailto:fritz.a.francisco@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) with any further information, requests, compaints or suggestions.
+Please contact [Fritz A. Francisco](mailto:fritz.a.francisco@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) with any further information, requests, complaints or suggestions.